-- Interviewing witnesses: - All persons who witness fly-tipping should have their identities established and be interviewed under PACE as soon as possible in a controlled setting by a trained/ authorised officer. - The witness statement should be documented on an S9 witness statement form and dated and signed by the witness. - Interviewing offenders: - The following details of the interview must be recorded on tape or in notebook: - Date, time, place of interview - Who was present - That the caution was administered "You do not have to say anything, but it may harm your defence if you do not mention when questioned something which you later rely on in court.
-Anything you do say may be given in evidence." - Details of any vehicle involved in the offence (registration, make, colour etc) - What was fly tipped (description, how much) - Note any breaks in interview and reason. - The time at the end of the interview - Sign at end of interview and ask interviewee to sign at the end of the interview - The importance of the caution will be explained and/or that the person being interviewed fully understands the caution.
+- Interviewing witnesses: - All persons who witness fly-tipping should have their identities established and a witness statement should be documented on an MG11 witness statement form and dated and signed by the witness.

-• Decide on what enforcement action will be taken (i.e. written warning, simple caution, FPN and/or prosecution).
-If a prosecution is taken through the court, use Dorset Council's Waste Enforcement Team case file template (appendix 8).
+- Interviewing offenders: - The following details of the interview must be recorded on disc or in notebook: - Date, time, place of interview. - Who was present. - That the caution was administered "You do not have to say anything, but it may harm your defence if you do not mention when questioned something which you later rely on in court.
+Anything you do say may be given in evidence." - Details of any vehicle involved in the offence (registration, make, colour etc) - What was fly tipped (description, how much) - Note any breaks in interview and reason. - The time at the end of the interview. - Sign the master copy seal at end of interview and ask interviewee to sign at the end of the interview. - The importance of the caution will be explained and/or that the person being interviewed fully understands the caution. - Decide on what enforcement action will be taken (i.e., written warning, simple caution, FPN and/or prosecution).
+If a prosecution is taken through the court, use Dorset Council's Environmental Enforcement Team case file template (appendix 8).